vehikl/flip/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 Flip is a simple Feature Toggle implementation.
-Features are implemented as Traits and are mixed into the class you want the feature to be exposed from.
+Features are implemented as independent classes and are "mixed" into the class you want the feature to be exposed from.

 ## Install